← Back to 史記

 11

-In the ninth year, King Helü of Wu told Wu Xi and Sun Wu: 'Initially you said Ying could not be entered.
+In the ninth year, King Helü of Wu told Wu Zixu and Sun Wu: 'Initially you said Ying could not be entered.
 Now indeed, how is it?'
 The two replied: 'The Chu general Nang Wa is greedy, and Tang and Cai all resent him.
-If the king must greatly attack them, he must first get Tang and Cai, then it can be done.''
+If the king insists on launching a major attack, he must first secure Tang and Cai.
+Only then can it be done.'
 Helü listened to them.
-He completely raised troops and with Tang and Cai attacked Chu.
-They lined up across the Han River with Chu.
-The Wu king's younger brother Fu Gai led troops and requested to follow.
-The king did not listen, so he then attacked the Chu general Zi Chang with his followers of five thousand.
-On Ji Mao day, King Zhao of Chu fled.
-On Geng Chen day, the Wu king entered Ying.
+He raised all his troops and attacked Chu together with Tang and Cai.
+They lined up against Chu across the Han River.
+The Wu king's younger brother Fu Gai led troops and asked to join the campaign.
+The king refused, so Fu Gai took five thousand of his own followers and attacked the Chu general Zichang.
+On jimao day, King Zhao of Chu fled.
+On gengchen day, the Wu king entered Ying.
 Zi Chang was defeated and fled to Zheng.
 Then Wu took advantage of their victory and advanced.
 After five battles, they arrived at Ying.

 12